 Keep Warm This Thanksgiving With This Natural Gas ETF

-UNG is down only 10 percent since the second week in June and is up 11 percent year to date.
+UNG is down only 11 percent since the second week in June and is currently up 13 percent year to date as well.
 This natural gas ETF has a management fee of 0.60 percent.

 Looking ahead over the long-term: The upside for the price of natural gas could be limited by the increasing supply, specifically from the fracking boom in the U.S.

-On the flip side, if the United States limits exports and pushes forward with stricter regulations on coal, it could increase demand for natural gas significantly.
+On the flipside, if the U.S. limits exports and pushes forward with stricter regulations on coal, it could increase demand for natural gas significantly.

 In the short-term, the first wave of cold weather hitting the country could be a boom to the commodity as evidenced by the 10 percent rally from last week’s low.
-The polar vortex that gripped the nation last winter sent the ETF higher by more than 40 percent in a matter of weeks.
+The polar vortex that gripped the nation last year in early 2014 sent the ETF higher by more than 40 percent in a matter of weeks.

 Whether the ETF is driven by short-term weather or long-term supply-demand, investors in UNG should expect heavy volatility in the months ahead.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.